Nicholas-Swift/apstudynotes-Hacker/README.md

 # apstudynotes-Hacker
 All the apstudynotes.org/essays essays for free!

+I'm not exactly sure of the legality of using the program.
+I've only provided the code and program.

+To use the program...
+ - Click "Download ZIP"
+ - Extract the files from "apstudynotes-Hacker.zip"
+ - Run "AP Study Notes Hacker.py"
+ - Wait for the program to create all the files for you to enjoy!

 # The Buildup

 When I was a high school senior applying to colleges, I found the website www.apstudynotes.org/essays/ extremely helpful.